Biosecurity

 Find the list of provincial contacts for state veterinarians on the “Animal health” page.

-Department of Science and Innovation (DSI)
+Department of Science, Technology and Innovation (DSTI)

-• The Technology Innovation Agency (TIA), an entity of the DSI, funded the development of a point-of-care (POC) diagnostic test kit for the early detection of foot-and-mouth disease (FMD) in livestock that can be used in remote and rural areas.
+• The Technology Innovation Agency (TIA), an entity of the DSTI, funded the development of a point-of-care (POC) diagnostic test kit for the early detection of foot-and-mouth disease (FMD) in livestock that can be used in remote and rural areas.
 This innovation was developed by the Council for Scientific and Industrial Research (CSIR) and was licensed to a start-up, TokaBio.

 Department of Health